Get care with an in-person or virtual telehealth visit.

 Pre-exposure prophylaxis, also known as PrEP, is a daily pill that can help prevent HIV.
 PrEP is taken prior to exposure and reduces your risk of getting HIV by 90 percent.
 It is intended for long-term use.
 PrEP is for those who don’t have HIV but are at an increased risk of contracting it.

 When should I get it? - If your partner has HIV, if you have a partner who is at high risk of getting HIV, and/or if you have many partners and don't use condoms regularly.

-If you don’t have symptoms, STI/HIV testing involves a urine test and a blood draw to test for the following: gonorrhea, chlamydia, trichomonas, HIV and syphilis.
+If you don’t have symptoms, STI/HIV testing involves a urine test and a blood draw to test for the following: gonorrhea, chlamydia, HIV, and syphilis.
+You can also get a rapid HIV test using a finger stick.
 If you have symptoms, then a clinician will examine your symptoms before testing.

 When should I get it? - Either once a year or before/after every new partner, whichever comes first.

 A testicular cancer screening is an examination of your testicles for differences in size, shape, or texture - as well as the appearance of new bumps or hard lumps.
 The earlier testicular cancer is found, the easier it is to treat because it's less likely the cancer has spread past the testicles.

 When should I get it? - When you notice any unusual changes in size, shape or texture of your testicles.